aj-devera/google-homepage/README.md

 # google-homepage
 This is AJ's project of a replica of Google's homepage.
 This project is part of The Odin Project's lists of activities.
+The project is not 100% accurate but gives a general sense of the original Google homepage.
+Some noticeable differences are font style, size, and footer texts are not links.
+Also, the search element is different.

 Image of App logo was downloaded from https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp as PNG file.